freedomofpress/ansible-role-grsecurity/README.md

 # reboot if we're installing on localhost.
 grsecurity_install_reboot: "{{ false if ansible_connection == 'local' else true }}"
 ```
+## Access to stable patches
+The "stable" and "stable2" patch types are restricted to grsecurity subscribers, and require
+authentication when downloading the patches.
+Subscribers can also request
+automated on-demand builds for more distributions than supported by the build role.
+See the [grsecurity commercial support] page for more information.

 ## Further reading